Abdullah0297445/Neural-Reinforcement-Learning-in-Control-Applications-/README.md

-# Neural Reinforcement Learning in Control Applications
+# Neural Reinforcement Learning in Computer Gameplay and Control Applications

-This repository holds projects related to Reinforcement Learning with the help of neural networks.
+This repository holds projects related to Reinforcement Learning with Deep Learning.
-I have added one such project for now :
+For now I have added two such projects :

 ### 1. Maglev
+### 2. Streets Of Rage 3 - Genesis

-Check it out for more details.
+Check them out for more details.